 - When growing in containers try not to over-pot, however it is the growing medium that is more important.

-Echeveria grow well in full sun and a well drained soil, most varieties grow best in these conditions.
-You may find that newly purchased plants take a little time to acclimatise, however they do.
+Echeveria grow well in full sun, however not really hot afternoon sun.
+They all require a well drained soil, and most varieties grow best in these conditions.
+You may find that newly purchased plants take a little time to acclimatise, however they do so fairly quickly.

 Generally a problem free plant a few problems include.